Cyprus, November 2024, 60th Anniversary of United Nations Peacekeeping in Cyprus

 Smooth Bore Muzzle Loading cannon, heavily corroded, Old Fort in Larnaca.

-Nico Brinck's illustration of the cast iron 12-pounder smoothbore muzzleloadin (SBML) cannon, weight 29-0-15 (3,283 lbs), cast during the reign of King George III (1760-1820).
-Mounted on a wooden carriage inside the Old Fort, Larnaca.
+Nico Brinck's illustration of the cast iron 12-pounder smoothbore muzzleloading (SBML) cannon, weight 29-0-15 (3,283 lbs), cast during the reign of King George III (1760-1820).
+This cannon is mounted on a wooden carriage inside the Old Fort in Larnaca.